codingforeveryone/today-i-learned/oojs/The-keyword-this.md

 Now _this_ maybe the most misunderstood aspect of the language.
 One way to understand it better is to think of it as the parameter _this_, as it behaves almost exactly as a parameter with two exceptions.

-Firstly you, the developer, cannot pick its name - it will always be called `this`.
+Firstly you, the developer, cannot pick its name - it will always be the parameter `this`.

 Secondly, values are bound differently to `this` compared with how values are bound to other parameters.